 - Ventilate the greenhouse and cold frame on mild days.

-Cool and Cold Region Vegetable Garden Checklist for April
+Zones 3-6 Vegetable Garden Checklist for April

 In cool- and cold-winter regions, the danger of freezing weather and frost continues through April in USDA Plant Hardiness Zones 6, 5, 4, and 3.
 Here is a checklist of things to do in the vegetable garden in cool and cold regions during April in the Northern Hemisphere:

-(USDA Zones 6, 5, 4, and 3 are the most northern and coldest winter regions of the United States the northern parts of the Rocky Mountains, northern Plains and Midwest States and the northern regions of the Northeast and into Canada.
+(USDA Zones 6, 5, 4, and 3 are the most northern and coldest winter regions of the United States the northern parts of the Rocky Mountains, northern Plains and the Midwest States, and the northern regions of the Northeast and into Canada.
 Temperature lows in the coldest of these regions can drop as low as -40°F (-40°C).
 Eastern Europe is largely in Zone 6 and Zone 5.)

 - In northern regions, remove heavy mulch from around plants overwintered in the cold frame.